 Social Recruiting: Selling the Employer Brand

-Beyond posting job offers, it’s now the job of recruiters to communicate about workplace culture, to share insights into company events, and to publish content that provides an insight into the day-to-day activity of relevant teams.
+Beyond posting job offers, it’s now the job of recruiters to communicate about workplace culture; to share insights into company events, and to publish content that provides an insight into the day-to-day activity of relevant teams.
 Asking candidates to sell themselves remains an integral part of the recruitment process.
-But ahead of this, recruiters must first work to attract those candidates by selling the employer brand, and demonstrating that theirs is a company worth working for.
+But ahead of this, recruiters must first work to attract those candidates by selling the employer brand; and also demonstrating that theirs is a company worth working for.

 When Social Selling Meets Headhunting: Putting the Audience First

 This may not seem like an obvious comparison; but the key similarity between social selling and headhunting is that there is a focus on the person being targeted.
 Of course, a significant part of social sellers’ activity involves sharing content in order to attract new prospects.
 But once a prospect has been identified, sales teams must tailor communication to that individual, just as headhunters do when they approach specific candidates.

 Headhunters draw in candidates by presenting a new opportunity, and demonstrating the value that’s in it for that person.
 Social sellers, too, must draw in prospects by providing value.
 And more often than not, this value takes the form of relevant, carefully selected content; rather than direct yet generic pitches.
 Much like headhunting, the priority of social selling is to place the end user’s interests ahead of the product or service being pitched.
 Though the ultimate objective remains to close a deal, the aim is to engage prospects through communication that provides value for the individual in question; and to adapt subsequent communication according to their interests and objectives.